ETHLend/Documentation/ETHLendWhitePaper.md

 7. On-Demand and Crowd Lending (Loan Offers from Lenders) on February 2018
 8. User Experience Upgrade on March 2018
 9. Decentralized Credit Rating (DCR) on March 2018
+10. Penalties for Late Payment on April 2018
-10. Lending Bitcoin on April 2018
+11. Lending Bitcoin on April 2018
+12. LEND accepted as payment with 25% discount on May 2018
-11. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018
+13. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018
-12. Oracles: Centralized feeds to DCR on May 2018
+14. Oracles: Centralized feeds to DCR on May 2018
-13. Second User Experience Upgrade on July 2018
+15. Second User Experience Upgrade on July 2018
-14. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
+16. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
-15. Revenue scheme for AI Credit Risk bot creators on September 2018
+17. Revenue scheme for AI Credit Risk bot creators on September 2018
-16. Prediction Market to Assess Credit Risk on October 2018
+18. Prediction Market to Assess Credit Risk on October 2018
-17. Lending Other Altcoins on November 2018
+19. Lending Other Altcoins on November 2018
-18. Protocol to Enable Insurance Policies (with AI bots) on March 2019
+20. Protocol to Enable Insurance Policies (with AI bots) on March 2019
+21. Sophisticated collateral control (Calling & Realizing collateral) on May 2019

 ## <h2>Map of ETHLend DAPP</h2>